Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/UrlLocator.md

 ## Fields

-### Log

-The log.

 ## Methods

-### GetDefaultNamingConventions()

-Gets the default naming conventions.

-#### Returns

-An enumerable of default naming conventions.

 ### Register(Type viewModelType, string url)

 Registers the specified url in the local cache.
-This cache will also be used by the Boolean)
+This cache will also be used by the Boolean) method.
-    method.

 #### Parameters